Back to All Events

 Featuring:

-Natasha Gomperts, Hannah Paradis, Margaux Bigou, Rubee Prattley-Jones, Joelle March, Neil Feather and Holly Morgan.
+Natasha Gomperts, Hannah Paradis, Margaux Bigou, Rubee Prattley-Jones, Joelle March, Neil Feather and Holly-Rose Morgan.

 Auckland Studio Potters is a not-for-profit community-based organisation that offers pottery classes from beginners to master classes.
 It is located in Onehunga, Auckland and was established in 1961.